 If you do wish to see it more in-depth, though, I suggest you visit the Museo Portugués (Portuguese Museum) with Portuguese colonial artifacts and furniture.

 Recommended by Noel of Travel Photo Discovery.

-Vigan city in the northwest section of Illocos Sud on the Luzon island is one of the best preserved colonial Spanish cities in the Philippines.
+Vigan city in the northwest section of Ilocos Sud on the Luzon island is one of the best-preserved colonial Spanish cities in the Philippines.
 Designated as a UNESCO World Heritage Site, Vigan city retains all the splendor and charm of a typical colonial city which is rare in the country.